castedo/cnest/docs/cnest-tools.md

   and it guesses you want a container named "webdev-5")
 * will stop the container if there are no more podman exec sessions (of which cnest sessions are one case)
+* will automatically keep you in your current directory if your current directory is also shared with the nest container
 * look at the podman exec arguments in
   [the script](https://github.com/castedo/cnest/blob/main/bin/cnest)
   for the rest of the niceties

-### Enhancements when used with `cnestify`

-* will automatically keep you in your currently directory if the container image has been enhanced with `cnestify` and your currently directory is also shared with the nest container with the same path.

 ### Container requirements